tytydraco/yessleep/out/My_sisters_dead_teacher_taught_her_mathematics_more_dangerous_than_witchcraft.md

 “He’s making me do it,” said Amy, almost in tears one day when I asked her to stop.
 “He says we’ve got to bring the math from where he is back over here.
 He says his mind is open now.
 He says he’ll hurt you and mom and dad if I don’t do everything he says.
 Now I need you to call Professor McAddams at Princeton and tell him the following.”

 “Amy–” I started to say.
-I noticed the black book at her feet, and I quickly snatched it up.
+I noticed the brown book at her feet, and I quickly snatched it up.

 “I don’t think you should have this anymore,” I said.